pjan718/RSB/wp-content/plugins/navigation-du-lapin-blanc/readme.txt

 * Bugfix: Now other permalink pattern are supported

 = 1.0.2 =
-* Pages of the type 'delegate_to_first_child' aren't considered by the search anymore
+* Pages of the type 'delegate_to_first_child' aren't considered by the seach anymore

+= 1.0.3 =
+* Now single posts are supported.
+If you integrate a category into your navigation tree (with this plugin) and then invokes a single post the plugin shows the category as selected in the navigation.